Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Two-Player Zero-Sum Matrix Games

-for all $a^i \in \mathcal{A}^i$ and $q^i \in \mathbb{R}^{|\mathcal{A}^i|}$.
+for all $a^i \in \mathcal{A}^i$ and $q^i \in \mathbb{R}^{m_i}$.

-To make this paper self-contained, we next provide a detailed interpretation of Algorithm \ref{algo:matrix_fast}, which also motivates our algorithm for stochastic games in Section \ref{sec:stochastic_game}.
+We next provide a detailed illustration of Algorithm \ref{algo:matrix_fast}, which also motivates our learning algorithm for stochastic games in Section \ref{sec:stochastic_game}.
 At a high level, Algorithm \ref{algo:matrix_fast} can be viewed as a discrete and smoothed variant of the best-response dynamics, where each player constructs an approximation of the smoothed best response to its opponent's policy using the $q$-function.
-The update equation for the $q$-function is in the spirit of the temporal difference (TD) learning in RL \citep{sutton1988learning}.
+The update equation for the $q$-function is in the spirit of the TD-learning method in reinforcement learning \citep{sutton1988learning}.

-\textbf{The Policy Update.} To understand the update equation for the policies (cf. Algorithm \ref{algo:matrix_fast} Line $3$), consider the discrete version of the smoothed best-response dynamics:
+\textbf{The Policy Update.} To understand the update equation for the policies (cf. Algorithm \ref{algo:matrix_fast}, Line $3$), consider the discrete version of the smoothed best-response dynamics:

-In Eq.\ (\ref{eq:FP}), each player updates its policy $\pi_k^i$ incrementally towards the smoothed best response to its opponent's current policy.
-While the dynamics in Eq.\ (\ref{eq:FP}) provably converge for zero-sum matrix games \citep{hofbauer2006best}, implementing it requires player $i$ to compute $\sigma_\tau(R_i\pi_k^{-i})$.
-Note that $\sigma_\tau(R_i\pi_k^{-i})$ involves the exact knowledge of the opponent's policy and the reward matrix, both of which cannot be accessed in payoff-based independent learning.
-This leads to the update equation for the $q$-function, which estimates the quantity $R_i\pi_k^{-i}$ needed for implementing Eq. (\ref{eq:FP}).
+In (\ref{eq:FP}), each player updates its policy $\pi_k^i$ incrementally towards the smoothed best response to its opponent's current policy.
+While (\ref{eq:FP}) provably converges for two-player zero-sum matrix games \citep{hofbauer2006best}, implementing it requires player $i$ to compute $\sigma_\tau(R_i\pi_k^{-i})$.
+Note that $\sigma_\tau(R_i\pi_k^{-i})$ involves the knowledge of the opponent's policy and the reward matrix, both of which cannot be accessed in decentralized and model-free reinforcement learning.
+This leads to the update equation for the $q$-function, which estimates the quantity $R_i\pi_k^{-i}$ needed for implementing (\ref{eq:FP}).

 \textbf{The $q$-Function Update.} Suppose for now that we are given a stationary joint policy $(\pi^1,\pi^2)$.
-Fixing $i\in \{1,2\}$, the problem of player $i$ estimating $R_i\pi^{-i}$ can be viewed as a policy evaluation problem, which is usually solved with TD-learning \citep{sutton1988learning}.
-Specifically, the two players repeatedly play the matrix game with the joint policy $(\pi^1,\pi^2)$ and produce a sequence of joint actions $\{(A_k^1,A_k^2)\}_{k\geq 0}$.
+Fixing $i\in \{1,2\}$, the problem of player $i$ estimating $R_i\pi^{-i}$ can be viewed as a policy evaluation problem in reinforcement learning, which can be solved by TD-learning \citep{sutton1988learning}.
+Specifically, the two players repeatedly play the matrix game with the joint policy $(\pi^1,\pi^2)$ and produce a sequence of joint actions $\{(A_k^1,A_k^2)\}$.
 Then, player $i$ estimates $R_i\pi^{-i}$ iteratively through the following algorithm: